-If you want to gift money to family members it’s important that you understand the potential tax implications of making those gifts.
+If you want to gift money to family members it’s important that you understand the potential tax implications of gifting money.
 Gaining a basic understanding and staying within the rules may enable you to avoid paying tax on the gift altogether and provides you with a great tool from the tax planning arsenal.
 In this article we will look at the rules you need to be aware of when you gift money to family.

 If you want to gift money to family members just remember each individual has an annual exemption for gifts of £3,000 per tax year.
 This means that a grandparent with 3 grandchildren could gift them each £1,000 without having to worry about tax.
 Just note that the allowance is £3,000 in total not per gift or per person.